Geometry of hyperfields: Introduction

 Throughout the paper, we assume that all algebraic structures (rings, $k$-algebras, hyperrings, etc) are commutative unless otherwise stated. \\

 \textbf{Acknowledgment} The author would like to thank Vladimir Berkovich and Youngsu Kim for answering various questions concerning $\S \ref{hyperstructures of analytic groups}$.
 He also thanks Oliver Lorscheid for pointing out minor mistakes which had escaped from the author, and Farbod Shokrieh for answering various questions on Berkovich analytifications.
-Finally, the author is grateful to Jeffrey Giansiracusa for providing helpful feedback for the first draft of the paper.
+The author is grateful to Jeffrey Giansiracusa for providing helpful feedback for the first draft of the paper.
+Finally, the author thanks an anonymous referee for many helpful suggestions.